srobotta/moodle-database-presets/README.md

 ### [Animated bar chart](barchart-animated)

 Pick one choice from a selection list.
-Results are displayed in a animated bar chart and can be periodically refreshes while the activity is ongoing.<br/>
+Results are displayed in a animated bar chart and can be periodically refreshes while the activity is ongoing.
+This preset also handles multi language content.<br/>
 Download Link:
 <a href="barchart-animated.zip" download="barchart-animated.zip">barchart-animated.zip</a>